alexgorbatchev/ts-unused/README.md

 This will:
 - Display results in VS Code's Problems panel
-- Show severity indicators (🔴 error, 🟡 warning, 🔵 info)
+- Show severity indicators (error, warning, info)
 - Allow clicking to navigate to the exact file location
 - Highlight the entire identifier (function name, property name, etc.) in the editor
 - Provide quick fixes and context